-This article describes how to configure load balancing, weighting or failover across multiple ICAP servers.
-This only applies to configurations changes applied through the External Services settings within the Management Console.
+This article describes how to configure load balancing, assign weights on each member of LB group or configure failover across multiple ICAP servers.
+This only applies to configurations changes applied through the Content Analysis settings within the SG Management Console (SG UI > Configuration Tab > Content Analysis ).
 It does not apply for the ICAP services located under the Malware Scanning settings.

-The ProxySG appliance supports weighted load balancing in forwarding requests through the use of service groups.
+EdgeSWG (ProxySG) appliance supports weighted ICAP load balancing when forwarding ICAP requests through the use of service groups.
 By default, the appliance performs typical round-robin load balancing and evenly forwards requests sequentially to servers as defined within the service group.
 Manually assigning weights takes advantage of round-robin load balancing in service groups that are not homogeneous, or where the servers have different capacities.

-To assign weights to ICAP services in a service group using the Management Console:
+To assign weights to ICAP services in Content Analysis service group using the Proxy's Management Console:

-In order to configure ICAP services to do an active-passive failover instead of load balancing, when configuring the ICAP Request/Response object through policy in a Web Content Layer, you need to use ICAP services directly instead of using service groups.
-This way, the ProxySG will send ICAP traffic to the first ICAP service on the list, and if it fails to send it, it will attempt to do so with the next one.
+In order to configure ICAP services to do an active-passive failover instead of load balancing, when configuring the ICAP Request/Response object through policy in a Web Content Layer, use ICAP services directly instead of using service groups.
+This way, the EdgeSWG (ProxySG) will send ICAP traffic to the first ICAP service on the list, and if it fails to send it, it will attempt to do so with the next one.